 Improving irregular pigmentation, brown spots & freckles

-In clinic, we see many patients with patchy facial pigmentation (melasma / chloasma) or mottled pigmentation due to sun-related skin ageing.
-While pigmentation is a stubborn problem that certainly won’t disappear overnight and takes persistence and patience to improve, we can prescribe effective skin-lightening creams to reduce these issues.
+In clinic, we see many patients with patchy facial pigmentation (melasma / chloasma), post-inflammatory pigmentation and mottled pigmentation due to sun damage.
+While pigmentation is a stubborn problem that won’t disappear overnight and takes persistence and patience to improve, we can recommend effective skin-lightening creams (some are prescription strength and not something you could just buy over the counter) to reduce these issues.

 Oh, and in case you were wondering … the ‘before–after’ image in the banner above is of course airbrushed.
 No treatment in the world would achieve such a fundamental change.
 The aim when treating pigmentation is improvement, not perfection!

-‘Age spots’ (lentigines) on face and hands can be gently ‘frozen’ by our doctors in clinic, treated with topical skin lightening products at home or approached with a special chemical peel.
-‘Freezing’ (cryotherapy) in particular is very effective in fair skinned individuals, but may leave some redness lasting around four to six weeks after treatment.
+Localised ‘age spots’ (liver spots, or lentigines) on face and hands can be gently frozen by our doctors in clinic, treated with topical skin lightening products at home or approached with a special chemical peel.
+Freezing (cryotherapy) in particular is very effective in fair skinned individuals, but may leave some redness lasting around four to six weeks after treatment.